Spa Treatments You Can (and Can’t) Enjoy While Pregnant

 The precautions: Remember, skin tends to be sensitive when you’re pregnant.
-So choose gentler, more hydrating ingredients, such as sugar-based scrubs over salt-based ones, which tend to me more aggressive.
+So choose gentler, more hydrating ingredients, such as sugar-based scrubs over salt-based ones, which tend to be more aggressive.
 And make sure that heat isn’t incorporated into any part of the treatment, and that any oils used on the skin are scent-free, Traboulay says.
 Certain plants—including sage, tarragon, wintergreen, rosemary and especially mugwort—can have a detoxing effect that may promote menstrual bleeding.
 While pure essential oils from these plants may not carry the same risk, most experts agree it’s not worth the risk during pregnancy.

 The perks: The gentle stimulation might even spark more collagen and elastin production in your skin, which can help ward off stretch marks.

 The precautions: To be safe, choose a massage treatment that’s designed specifically for soon-to-be moms (aka prenatal massages), and ask for a licensed therapist who’s experienced with pregnant clients.
 Prenatal massages make use of supportive body pillows and specially designed beds for baby bumps to best position a pregnant woman’s body.
 “Standard massages are usually done lying flat on your stomach or flat on your back,” Twogood says.
 “Prenatal massages are usually performed while the woman lies on her left side or on her back with an incline.
 These positions optimize blood flow back to the uterus and placenta.”
 If you have a high-risk pregnancy, hypertension, preeclampsia or some other condition, make sure you consult your ob-gyn before making an appointment.

 As is the case with body scrubs, use scent-free oils on the skin.
-If you’re into aromatherapy after the first trimester, the National Association for Holistic Aromatherapy recommends switching to inhalation therapy, as opposed to letting the oil penetrate your skin.
+If you’re into aromatherapy during pregnancy, the National Association for Holistic Aromatherapy recommends considering inhalation therapy, as it can carry lower risks than letting the oils penetrate your skin.
 Just make sure any essential oil you’re inhaling is heavily diluted (down to 1 percent or less) in a carrier oil such as coconut or sunflower oil.
 Last but not least: Avoid massage and reflexology on your hands and feet—both contain areas that, when manipulated, can stimulate contractions.